You? Me? Us?

 You?
 Me?
 Us? is the ninth studio album by British singer-songwriter Richard Thompson released in April 1996 via Capitol Records.
 It was Thompson's fourth album for the label, his fifth with Mitchell Froom producing and his second to be nominated for a Grammy Award.
-Thompson's son Teddy from his first marriage (to Linda Thompson) Teddy sings backing vocals on disc 2.
+Thompson's son from his first marriage (to Linda Thompson) Teddy sings backing vocals on disc 2.